scholer/pptx-downsizer/README.rst

                             e.g. '*.TIFF' (default: None)
-      --fsize-filter SIZE   Convert all images with a current file size exceeding this limit, e.g. '1e6' for 1 MB. (default: 524288) --img-size-filter PIXELS
+      --fsize-filter SIZE   Convert all images with a current file size exceeding this limit, e.g. '1e6' for 1 MB. (default: 524288) --convert-to IMAGE_FORMAT
-                            Convert all images larger than this size (width or height). (default: 2048)
-      --convert-to IMAGE_FORMAT
                             Convert images to this image format, e.g. `png` or `jpeg`. (default: png)
+      --img-max-size PIXELS
+                            If images are larger than this size (width or height), reduce/downscale the image size to make it less than this size. (default: 2048)
       --img-mode MODE       Convert images to this image mode before saving them, e.g. 'RGB' - advanced option. (default: None) --fill-color COLOR    If converting image mode (e.g. from RGBA to RGB), use